Last Updated on January 3, 2023 by James Castro

-Let’s look at the differences between discount website prices and professional website design prices so you and educate yourself and be better prepared when discussing your next website project.
+Let’s look at the differences between discount website prices and professional website design costs so you and educate yourself and be better prepared when discussing your next website project.

 Discount Website Design Prices

-All discount website providers are promising amazing results, perfect website design, SEO optimization, mobile responsiveness, and pretty much anything and everything they think you – who is presumably looking into fair web design pricing in 2021 – would like to hear and have in your new website project.
+All discount website providers are promising amazing results, perfect website design, SEO optimization, mobile responsiveness, and pretty much anything and everything they think you – who is presumably looking into fair and affordable web design pricing – would like to hear and have in your new website project.

 These companies promise free or cheap websites yet manage to have millions of dollars for advertising and promotion.
 So if it’s free, where does that money come from?

-The truth is, discount sites are packed full of upsells and cross-sells, and advertisements, and combined with systematic implementation, outsourced labor, and DIY site builders, AI, and a few magic tricks, all of that earns them a pretty penny.
+Discount sites are packed full of upsells, cross-sells, and advertisements.
+Combined with systematic implementation, outsourced labor, DIY site builders, AI, and a few magic tricks, they earn a pretty penny.

-So what seemed cheap upfront, is actually expensive since it costs you more than initially presented, and it isn’t going to perform like a real professional website, so it costs in conversions and sales.
+So what seemed cheap upfront is actually expensive since it costs you more than initially presented, and it isn’t going to perform like a real professional website, so it costs conversions and sales.